kennywlo/ask-panda/README.md

 This will start two services:
 - **ask-panda**: Main server on port 8001 (external) → 8000 (internal)
-  - Uses `open-mistral-7b` model by default
+  - Uses the remote Ollama-hosted `gpt-oss:20b` model by default
   - Includes RAG with vector store for PanDA documentation
 - **ollama-shim**: Ollama-compatible API on port 11435 (external) → 11434 (internal)
-  - Exposes `mistral-proxy:latest` model
+  - Exposes `gpt-oss:20b-proxy:latest` model
   - Forwards requests to Ask-PanDA's RAG endpoint
   - Avoids conflict with localhost Ollama on port 11434